Free Massachusetts Residential Lease Agreement Form

 The most important laws to consider when you are renting a property in Massachusetts include:

-Security deposits: Massachusetts landlords may charge no more than one months’ rent if the property is a non-rent control unit.
+- Security deposits: Massachusetts landlords may charge no more than one month’s rent.
 This must be returned to the tenant within 30 days of vacating the property and returning the keys.
 Landlords must also give advance notice of any deductions (General Laws Annotated chapter 186, §15B).

 For more specific information on Massachusetts lease agreement laws, check the MA government legislature.